 Section 2.
-To give centralized direction the Athletic Council shall be composed of twelve representatives called councilors. elected by ballot, from the students of each school respectively.
-Two upper classmenone a man and one a woman; and two underclassmen from each of College, State School of Ceramics and State School of Agriculture.
-At the beginning of the third term, each of the three schools shall elect its next year's councilors from the next years upperclassmen (the Junior and Sopolimore classes), one a man and one a woman.
-When the acting president of the council shall have received the names of those elected, he shall call a meeting of the six members and they shall elect their I'resident, Vice President and Secretary, and organize the council for the ensuing year.
+To give centralized direction the Atbletic Council shall be composed of twelve representatives called councilors. elected by ballot, from the students of College and State School of Agriculture, one a man and one a woman from each of the upper classes, and two underclassmen from each of college and State School of Agri-At the end of the second term. culture. each of the two schools shall elect its next vear's councilors from the next year's upperclassmen (the Junior and Sophomore classes), one a man and one a woman, When the acting president of the council shall have received the names of those elected, he shall call a meeting of the six members and they shall elect their I'resident.
+Vice President and Secretary. and organize the council for the ensuing year.
 The underclass representatives shall be elected at the earliest time in the fall practicable and act during the ensuing year.
 The term of office of the council shall begin at the close of the summer session.
 The first meeting is at the call of the President. and subsequently weekly meetings shall be arranged.
 The chairman of the Faculty Athletic Committee, the Director of Athletics, the coach and the Graduate or faculty manager are non-voting members of the council, sitting in an advisory capac-The business managers of the various departments and captains of the various teams shall attend council meetings at the summons of the president.